uzzielperez/uzzielperez.github.io/_posts/2020-11-19-Failing-and-Improving.md

 That'd be pretty close to becoming my ideal self and having an ideal world.

 P.S.
 Happiness is not a default feeling.
 Ironically when we are also less judgemental of our sadness, anger and whatever non-happy emotions we feel, happiness does come around.
+What I really wanted to end with though is this: "I haven't found a particle yet, but at least I found myself!"
+Damn, I should stop it with this insufferable self-discovery jokes.
+Nah.